swilgosz/hanamimastery/data/articles/secret-of-stunning-oss-contributions.md

 aliases: ["HMAP006"]
 author: "swilgosz"
 tags: ["thoughts", "hanami"]
-title: "#The secret of stunning OSS contributions!
+title: "The secret of stunning OSS contributions!
 I've changed my life for Hanami!"
 excerpt: "If you can contribute to open-source, do it only if you can benefit from it.
 So if you can't benefit, either drop the idea or... make it beneficial!"
 publishedAt: "2021-10-20"
 thumbnail: